Last year, after the debut of iOS 12, I put together a list of features I

 A better Camera for all iPhones

-With the iPhone 11, Apple made a few sensible improvements to the Camera app interface.
+iPhone 11, Apple made a few sensible improvements to the Camera app interface.
 The smooth-scrolling zoom wheel, for example, is a delightful experience that makes controlling zoom level easier than pinch-to-zoom.

 Then, of course, there’s Night Mode, where several seconds of exposure are combined to produce stunning shots in dark environments.

-And in iOS 13.2, Apple added the ability to change video resolution and frame rate right in the Camera app instead of jumping into Settings—but only on the iPhone 11.
+iOS 13.2, Apple added the ability to change video resolution and frame rate right in the Camera app instead of jumping into Settings—but only on the iPhone 11.

 There’s really no need for any of these improvements to be restricted to Apple’s latest phone.
 Night Mode may not be possible on the oldest iPhone hardware, but it’s certainly something an iPhone XS and XR can pull off.
 And the interface changes have no business being restricted to just the new phones.